keithbuhler/dissertation-story/bookshelf/6 scraps -- two senses of  'natural' ..md

 The mere capacity to reflect on our natural inclinations is a "natural power" of human nature.
 We are practical primates by definition.
 Or rather, (since no infants have this capacity,) we have the potential to become such with time.

+---

+In short, McDowell agrees with non-naturalist realists, naturalistic subjectivists, and moral anti-realists that practical reasons, norms, or instances of natural goodness are not "out there" in the objective world.
+On the other hand, as we shall see, he shares with Foot an opinion that practical reasons are not supernatural nor merely subjective.